digisquad-repo/kunai-rules/README.md

 As mentioned earlier, I use Kunai not just for forensic analysis/threat hunting too.
 I consider it as a full replacement for `auditd`.
 And if you've ever taken a close look at `auditd`, you'll know that while it is a solid tool, Kunai already outperforms it in several key areas.

 I believe the rule sets included in this repository help reduce noise by flagging only meaningful events tailored to real-world usage and threat hunting scenarios.

-## Why I created theses rules

-The core idea behind these rules is simple: In most real-world attack scenarios, an adversary will eventually either use existing tooling on the system or modify configuration files to establish persistence.

-With that in mind, this rule set focuses on two main detection strategies:

-1. **Monitoring for changes to critical configuration files**
-   These include files commonly abused for persistence or privilege escalation.
-The rules are designed to detect specific modifications that could indicate tampering or unauthorized configuration changes.

-2. **Identifying uncommon or potentially dangerous tooling**
-   By cataloging most utilities typically found on a system and classifying them based on usage frequency and risk level, the rules highlight activity involving:
-   - Rarely used or suspicious binaries
-   - Tools commonly abused during post-exploitation
-   - Dual-use utilities leveraged in living-off-the-land techniques
-   - ect

-I think this approach aims to reduce noise while maintaining strong coverage of techniques often missed by more generic or purely signature-based systems.
-For what it's worth, tools like `rkhunter` or `chkrootkit` probably won't alert you to any recent malicious activity on your system. 😉